-Drawing on the Irish legends of Fionn mac Cumaill, the five epic vampire novels pay tribute to Bram Stoker’s 1897 novel Count Dracula whilst mixing magic and science fiction in a unique blend in this new interpretation of truebloods.
-The novels cross time and space, visiting extraordinary worlds that share an ancient magic whilst facing great changes.
+Drawing on the Irish legends of Fionn mac Cumaill, the five epic vampire novels pay tribute to Bram Stoker’s 1897 novel Count Dracula.
+Magic and science fiction mix in a unique blend in this new interpretation of truebloods.
+The novels cross time and space to visit extraordinary worlds following the great vampire dynasties as they fight for survival.

 Legendary demon slayer Finn Angmon has a surprise – he’s turning into a werewolf.
-Life is complicated enough given his history with estranged vampire king Tepesch Drakul and his seductive daughters.
+Life is complicated enough given Finn’s history with estranged vampire king Tepesch Drakul and his seductive daughters.
 Finn is a central character – powerful, eternal, single-minded yet compassionate and down-to-earth.
 Tepesch is charming, wily and capable of anything.
 Each novel teaches Finn something new about himself as he fulfils his destiny.
 Shaolin Fei Chok complicates matters when both Finn and Tepesch want her, and she has to choose.

 Novel 1 Creation

-Drakul is also attracted to Fei, but with tragic results as she becomes vampire and is held prisoner in Castél Drakul.
-There she finds an ancient space-time portal created by the vampire priests and travels back to the Crusades, where she becomes part of Tepesch Drakul’s demon army, and in Jerusalem meets Finn and his four knights for the first time.
-She also discovers that Saskia, eldest daughter of Tepesch, is about to give birth and Finn is the father and witnesses the subsequent slaying of the child and the banishment of the Four.
+Fei attracts Drakul, but with tragic results as she becomes vampire and imprisoned in Castél Drakul.
+There she finds an ancient space-time portal created by vampire priests.
+She travels back to the Crusades, where she joins Tepesch Drakul’s demon army.
+Whilst in Jerusalem, Fei meets Finn and his four knights for the first time.
+She also discovers that Saskia, eldest daughter of Tepesch, is about to give birth and Finn is the father.
+She witnesses the subsequent slaying of the child and the banishment of the Four.

-Fei’s knowledge will change the future and lead to the death of Tepesch Drakul at the hands of Angelica Drakul, so her unborn son Angelov can rule.
+Fei’s knowledge will change the future, and lead to the death of Tepesch Drakul at the hands of Angelica Drakul so her unborn son Angelov can rule.
 At the end, unable to control her vampire nature, Fei cannot stay with Finn and leaves him for Tibet.
 And Tepesch Drakul does not stay dead for long…

 Novel 2 Gateway

-The captured device has to be transported by sea to the Carbon Institute in London.
-Vadhul takes control of their honeymoon cruise ship with heavy losses, where he is joined by Angelica and her son Angelov soon join him and the slaughter grows.
-Finn rejoins the Institute to fight the demon ship, but must first bring back Fei from exile.
-The ensuing war is fought on and below the sea.
+The captured device travels by sea to the Carbon Institute in London.
+Vadhul takes control of the cruise ship with heavy losses.
+Angelica and her son Angelov soon join him and the slaughter grows.
+Finn rejoins the Institute to help fight the demon ship, but must first bring back Fei from exile.
+The ensuing war wages on and below the sea.

 Angelica fights with her sister Saskia and suffers severe injuries before being captured.
-Angelov escapes through the portal and seizes power on Vasudha, after which the first invaders appear on Earth and test the Earth’s defences whilst political intrigue and infighting leaves Earth vulnerable.
-Finn thwarts the invaders but Fei and Saskia Drakul are both taken to Vasudha, leaving Vadhul to seek revenge on Finn.
+Angelov escapes through the portal and seizes power on Vasudha, deserting Vadhul.
+Soon after, the first invaders appear on Earth and test defences.
+Political intrigue and infighting leaves Earth vulnerable.
+Finn finally thwarts the invaders, but Fei and Saskia Drakul travel to Vasudha.
+Bitter and furious, Vadhul is left behind to seek revenge on Finn.

 Novel 3 Invasion

 On Earth, Finn has to come to terms with the loss of Fei and the unstoppable changes as he becomes Vorkha (werewolf).
-Angelov lives in fear of Finn and sends an assassin to kill him and free Angelica but instead, Finn follows Angelica to Vasudha.
-There, legends come true as Finn tries to prevent Angelov from seeding the Earth with vampire blood from a magical starship, a giant sentient pyramid fed with blood.
-To do so, Finn must give the Vasudhan people the secrets of sword making and lead them into battle as werewolf, riding a giant scorpion.
+Angelov lives in fear of Finn and sends an assassin to kill him and free Angelica.
+Instead, Finn follows Angelica to Vasudha.
+There, legends come true as Finn tries to prevent Angelov from seeding the Earth with vampire blood.
+To do so, Finn gives the Vasudhan people the secret of Damascus Steel sword-making.
+He leads them into battle as werewolf, riding a giant scorpion.

-Following an epic war that involves all of Vasudha, Angelica steals the star-ship and Finn follows.
-He finally defeats her, but both are captured and held in the Institute for over twenty years of experimentation and torture.
-Meanwhile, Fei Chok remains on Vasudha and raises Finn’s child, Oisin.
+Following an epic war that involves all of Vasudha, Angelica steals the star-ship and Finn follows her to Earth.
+He finally defeats her in a London church.
+Both are captured and held in the Institute for over twenty years of experimentation and torture.
+Meanwhile, Fei Chok remains on Vasudha with Saskia and raises Finn’s child, Oisin.

 Novel 4 Empire

-Empire sees Finn escape from the Institute and return to Vasudha with a large section of the Carbon building.
-With Finn are a group of thirty employees travels within the building.
-He must help them endure the terrors of the Vasudhan swamplands and the dusk-storm whilst searching for Fei.
+In Empire, Finn escapes from the Institute and returns to Vasudha with a large section of the Carbon building.
+A group of thirty employees travels within the building.
+He must help them endure the terrors of the Vasudhan swamplands whilst searching for Fei.